-Indexing Limitations
+Indexing limitations

-For a line data or XML application that does not contain the appropriate data values in the application output and for which literal values are not suitable, the application program cannot insert tagging structured fields in the print data, because tagging structured fields are not allowed in mixed-mode data.
-In the case where the application data does not contain the necessary appropriate data values for indexing, the application could add the index triggers.
-One possible location is the record containing the new-page carriage control character (for example, a skip-to-channel 1).
+For a line data or XML application that does not contain the appropriate data values in the application output and for which literal values are not suitable, the application program cannot insert tagging structured fields in the print data because tagging structured fields are not allowed in mixed-mode data.
+In the case where the application data does not contain the necessary appropriate data values for indexing, the application can add the index triggers.
+One possible location is the record that contains the new-page carriage control character (for example, a skip-to-channel 1).
 The application must add the indexing trigger and attribute value to this record at a specified location on each statement in the print file.
-This allows ACIF to retrieve this information at processing time.
-(For information about different types of carriage control characters, see "CCTYPE" on page 34 for a description of the parameter.)
+This addition lets ACIF retrieve this information at processing time.
+(For information about different types of carriage control characters, see "CCTYPE" on page 32 for a description of the parameter.)

-Retrieving Resources
+Retrieving resources

-ACIF can determine the list of required AFP resources needed to view or print the document and retrieve these resources from the specified libraries.
+ACIF can determine the list of required AFP resources that are needed to view or print the document and retrieve these resources from the specified libraries.
 You can then view or print the document with fidelity.
 This ACIF function is especially valuable if the resources are not present on the designated system in a distributed print environment.

-When you archive a document, ACIF also lets you archive the retrieved resources (such as fonts and page segments) in the form in which they existed when the file was printed.
-By archiving the original resources, you can reproduce the document with fidelity at a later date, even if the resources have changed since that time.
+When you archive a document with ACIF, you can also archive the retrieved resources (such as fonts and page segments) in the form in which they existed when the file was printed.
+By archiving the original resources, you can reproduce the document with fidelity in the future, even if the resources are different.
 For example, suppose that a page segment contains a company officer's signature and is included in the print data.
 When someone else replaces the officer, current print files must reference the new officer's signature, but archived files must reference the former officer's signature.